 Not only is the Lake District amazing, but all of the surrounding area is too.
 My friends live in Lancaster, which was equally beautiful.
 It’s a more populated version of the Lake District, but still has all the charm.
 I woke up to this each morning:

 Out of all the time I’ve spent here in England, my weekend in Lancaster and the Lake District felt the most “English.”
-The cottages, the sheep, the hills, and the Sunday venison roast caught by a man who wore this:
+The cottages, the sheep, the hills, and the Sunday venison roast caught by a man wearing this: